spohnan/jenkins-rpm-build/README.md

 Usage
 =================
+As the name implies, this functionality is dependant on you having a RedHat/CentOS host with a running instance of Jenkins installed.
+This RPM lists the dependencies needed to build other RPMs, so once installed `yum install jenkins-rpm-build.rpm` your host will pick up all the needed tools.

-Once this RPM has been built and installed on a Jenkins server you'd build RPM projects as follows:
+Once this RPM has been built and installed you'd build an RPM projects as follows:

 * Configure RPM source project version control (svn/git).
 If many RPMs are packaged into a single project consider using the File System SCM plugin to create individual RPM builds from a single project checkout